-If you’ve received a NJ traffic ticket or simply want to avoid one, knowing the most frequent New Jersey traffic violations is essential.
+If you’ve received a NJ traffic ticket or simply want to avoid one, knowing the most frequent traffic violations in New Jersey is essential.
 Violating these laws can lead to costly fines, license suspension, and long-term insurance increases.
 At JSD Legal, we help drivers fight back against these offenses and minimize penalties under the New Jersey points system.

-Here are the top 10 most common traffic offenses in New Jersey — and what they mean for your license, insurance, and wallet.
+Here are the top 10 most common traffic violations NJ — and what they mean for your license, insurance, and wallet.

 Speeding is consistently the most common traffic offense in NJ.
 Whether violating by 1-14 mph, 15-30 mph, or over 30 mph, drivers receive 2 to 5 points and fines ranging from $85 to $200+.
 Excessive speeding may trigger license suspension and surcharges under the New Jersey point system.